pik-256/hmsfromrc/README.md

 # hmsfromrc

-This repository is a fork of "hMailServer from RoundCube" which can be found at https://hmsfromrc.codeplex.com/ (oroinal), then at hazarkarabay/hmsfromrc
+This repository is a fork of "hMailServer from RoundCube" which can be found at https://hmsfromrc.codeplex.com/ (original), then at https://github.com/hazarkarabay/hmsfromrc (modified)

 ### Changes from original project